karned-kommon/api-auth/README.md

 If you have more than one client repeat the steps for the other clients as well and add the good-service scope.
 The intention behind this is to isolate client access.
 The issued access token will only be valid for the intended audience.
 This is thoroughly described in Keycloak's documentation [1,2].

+## Configure new API
+Go to https://iam.karned.bzh or keycloak admin interface
+- select karned realm
+- select clients
+- create new client
+- client id: api-credential (for example)
+- client protocol: openid-connect
+- next ... next ... save

+- select the new client
+- select the "Roles" tab
+- add role create (for example)
+- save

+- open groups
+- select existant group or create new group
+- add role to group : go to "Role Mappings" tab
+- select the role you want to add
+- click "Assign role"
+- select the role
+- click "Assign"